RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Experiments

 \textbf{Cross-dataset VQA Generalization.} Table~\ref{table:result-compare-dataset} presents the results of finetuning LLMs on a dataset (row) and testing on another dataset (column).
-For example, when the pretrained Qwen2-VL model is finetuned on Text2CAD and tested on Ghezelbash, it achieves a BLEU score of 0.026. \datasetName{} leads to an improvement of approximately 15-62\% compared to other datasets.
-Fig.~\ref{fig:qualitative-vqa} provides a qualitative example from the \datasetName{} test set.
-In this example, models finetuned on Text2CAD and Ghezelbash fail to correctly interpret a photo of a delta mechanism.
+For example, the pretrained Qwen2-VL model finetuned on Text2CAD achieves a BLEU score of 0.013 when tested on Ghezelbash.
+We highlight the best metrics in cross-dataset evaluations in \textbf{bold} and mark in-dataset results with \underline{underlines}. \datasetName{} leads to an improvement of $\approx15$-$62\%$ compared to other datasets in the cross-dataset setting. \textit{This proves the quality of data in \datasetName{} in promoting model generalization.} Fig.~\ref{fig:qualitative-vqa} provides two qualitative examples from the \datasetName{} test set.
+In these examples, models finetuned on the Text2CAD and Ghezelbash datasets fail to correctly answer the questions for the given images.